swestner-loyalty/API-Guide/Home.md

   Though gzip compression might be the default choice for server payload, the server should also support payload without compression and its client control via [`Accept-Encoding`](https://tools.ietf.org/html/rfc7231#section-5.3.4) request header — see also [RFC 7231 Section 5.3.4](https://tools.ietf.org/html/rfc7231#section-5.3.4).
 The server should indicate used gzip compression via the [`Content-Encoding`](https://tools.ietf.org/html/rfc7231#section-3.1.2.2) header.

   ## **SHOULD** support partial responses via filtering

-  Compress the payload of your API’s responses with gzip, unless there’s a good reason not to — for example, you are serving so many requests that the time to compress becomes a bottleneck.
-This helps to transport data faster over the network (fewer bytes) and makes frontends respond faster.

-Though gzip compression might be the default choice for server payload, the server should also support payload without compression and its client control via [`Accept-Encoding`](https://tools.ietf.org/html/rfc7231#section-5.3.4) request header — see also [RFC 7231 Section 5.3.4](https://tools.ietf.org/html/rfc7231#section-5.3.4).
-The server should indicate used gzip compression via the [`Content-Encoding`](https://tools.ietf.org/html/rfc7231#section-3.1.2.2) header.

-## **SHOULD** support partial responses via filtering

   Depending on your use case and payload size, you can significantly reduce network bandwidth need by supporting filtering of returned entity fields.
 Here, the client can explicitly determine the subset of fields he wants to receive via the [`fields`](#fields) query parameter.
 (It is analogue to [GraphQL `fields`](https://graphql.org/learn/queries/#fields) and simple queries, and also applied, for instance, for [Google Cloud API’s partial responses](https://cloud.google.com/storage/docs/json_api/v1/how-tos/performance#partial-response).)